 Another method of starting your locs is to braid the hair into small to medium-sized plaits.

-This option is excellent for those whose hair may not hold up too well in coils or twists, or those who desire to be able to shampoo their hair sooner than normally recommended with single or double-strand twists.
+This option is excellent for those whose hair may not hold up well in coils or twists, or those who desire to be able to shampoo their hair sooner than normally recommended with single or double-strand twists.

 4. Interlocking